WillowTheFish/the-test-tank-1/README.md

 -choose any of the options that appear on the bottom

-always expect some bugs to occur
+Note that your stats reset when you restart the bot, also always expect some bugs to occur